felixlopz/hubrise-test-task/content/apps/deliveroo/faqs/en/find-deliveroo-restaurant-id.md

 The Restaurant ID is the unique identifier for your Deliveroo store.
 It is also referred to as Branch ID, Admin ID, Tablet ID, or Location ID, depending on the context.
 This ID is in numeric characters only and includes 6 or sometimes 5 digits.

-To find your Deliveroo Restaurant ID, follow these steps.
+To find your Deliveroo Restaurant ID, choose one of the following options.

-## Option 1
+## Option 1 - From the Deliveroo Tablet

-From your Deliveroo tablet:
+To find your restaurant ID from your Deliveroo tablet:

 1. Tap the navigation button on the top right of the page.
 1. Your ID is the number between brackets, next to the restaurant name.

-## Option 2
+## Option 2 - From the Deliveroo Back Office

-On your browser:
+To find your restaurant ID from your Deliveroo back office:

 1. Log in to your [Deliveroo back office](https://restaurant-hub.deliveroo.net/).
 1. Go to the **Home** tab, then select the correct location and account from the dropdown menus.